 Ahmad Israwi, PhD(c)

 Director of Research

-He helped found the UTSC student chapter of DFD/NFN and continues to engage students all across Toronto.
+Ahmad is Director of Research and leads partnerships with Nicaraguan Universities.
+As an undergraduate student, he helped found the UTSC student club chapter and continues to engage students all across Toronto.

 Director of Communications